-The Designated Senior Staff with Responsibility for the Protection of Children and Adult at risks will be responsible for ensuring that:
+The Designated Senior Staff with Responsibility for the Protection of Children and Vulnerable Adults will be responsible for ensuring that:

-- All staff, students and visitors are made aware of issues relating to the welfare of children and adult at risks and the promotion of a safe environment for children and adult at risks' learning within the College. - The College keeps up-to-date with developments in child and adult at risks protection issues. - Producing an annual report to the Governing Body of the College setting out how the College has discharged its duties. - Reporting any identified deficiencies in procedure or policy to the Governing Body at the earliest opportunity. - Chairing the Safeguarding Committee.
+- All staff, students and visitors are made aware of issues relating to the welfare of children and vulnerable adults and the promotion of a safe environment for children and vulnerable adults' learning within the College. - The College keeps up-to-date with developments in child and vulnerable adults protection issues. - Producing an annual report to the Governing Body of the College setting out how the College has discharged its duties. - Reporting any identified deficiencies in procedure or policy to the Governing Body at the earliest opportunity. - Chairing the Safeguarding Committee.